South and West Wales 5 day tour with Archaeotours

 Lunch can be taken in a local pub or if preferred, a snack lunch may be found in the small medieval town of Newport where we will visit another burial chamber Carreg Coetan Arthur

 We travel eastwards then to the stone circle at Gors Fawr set in a natural amphitheatre in the Preseli hills, overlooked by the jagged outcrops of Carn Meini source of the Stone Henge Bluestones.
-We tour the Preselis and finally get to Carn Alw where we walk up to a multi phase hill fort.
-Possibly Iron Age maybe even Bronze Age continuing into early medieval wonderful rare Cheveaux de fries traces of settlement and enclosures to explore.
+We tour the Preselis and if there is time can visit the Iron Age hill fort at Castell Henll

 Accomodation will be in St Davids.